aderusha/TouchDRO-DIY-Enclosure/README.md

 1. Print the top side and one of the two bottom half models.
 I've used [Overture PETG](https://amzn.to/3v2XJHk) with .20mm layers to good effect.
 No supports should be required if your printer is dialed in.
 2. Press-fit the [4x M4 nuts](https://amzn.to/3v8zLuc) into the two halves of the enclosure.
+3. Mount the DB9 shells to the top enclosure with [8x 4-40 Jack Screws + nuts](https://amzn.to/2QPi0RX).
+Use some [red LocTite](https://amzn.to/3eq09ZM) to keep this secured.
 3. Place the top onto the enclosure and secure with [4x 35mm M4 socket-head screws](https://amzn.to/3xf0tDp)

 ---